 4. Understand How Buffett Evaluates The Business & Industry

-Buffett considers certain factors not found in the balance sheet or financials.
+Buffett considers certain factors that are not found in the balance sheet or financials.
 They are the business and competition-related questions that need a further deep dive.
 Now that you have your potential target stocks in your screener window above.
 Select a stock you like the look of, and ask the following Buffett questions as outlined in the Buffettology book.

 Does the company have an identifiable, durable competitive advantage?